This article is part of a larger series on Hiring.

 Step 7: Run a Background Check

-Running a background check on every new employee is important as it may uncover a criminal history.
+Having a background check policy in place is important, as it can help uncover a candidate’s criminal history and ensure that you do so within reason.
 Having a criminal history may not be an issue for some jobs, but for an IT professional who is responsible for sensitive company information and may see confidential employee information, it could be disqualifying.

 Make sure you check your state laws on background checks.
 In some states, background checks can only be conducted after a formal job offer has been accepted.